 Observations:

-In relation to the other phases of the PDP, there is strong support (75%) for exploring further GAC early input in the GNSO PDP as well as GAC Input as part of the public comment period on the Initial Report (62.5%) as well as communication of GAC concerns during GNSO Council deliberation (62.5%).
-It should be noted though that the GAC has responded to the requests for early input from recent PDP WGs, has members actively participating in these PDPs and as such it is also likely that the GAC plans to continue its engagement throughout the other phases of the PDP.
+In relation to the other phases of the PDP, there is strong support (75%) for exploring further GAC early input in the GNSO PDP as well as GAC input as part of the public comment period on the Initial Report (62.5%) as well as communication of GAC concerns during GNSO Council deliberations (62.5%).
+It should be noted, though, that the GAC has responded to the requests for early input from recent PDP WGs, has members actively participating in these PDPs and it is also likely that the GAC plans to continue its engagement throughout the other phases of the PDPs.
 As such, it may not be necessary to put further mechanisms in place as the objective of early engagement of the GAC in GNSO policy development seems to have been achieved.

 Proposed recommendation #4: